voucherifyio/sdk-ruby-openapi-based/docs/CampaignsApi.md

 Import Vouchers to Campaign by CSV

 Imports vouchers to an **existing** campaign.
 The CSV file has to include headers in the first line.
-Curl Example ```cURL curl -X POST \\   https://api.voucherify.io/v1/campaigns/TEST-CAMPAIGN/importCSV \\   -F file=@/path/to/campaigns.csv \\   -H \"X-App-Id: c70a6f00-cf91-4756-9df5-47628850002b\" \\   -H \"X-App-Token: 3266b9f8-e246-4f79-bdf0-833929b1380c\" ``` You can import values for the following fields: `Code` (**required**), `Category`, `Active`.
-In a gift cards import, you can also include the current card balance using the `Gift Amount` header and the amount that was redeemed using the `Redeemed Amount` header.
-In a loyalty cards import, you can also include the current loyalty card score in points using the `Loyalty Points` header.
-Remaining CSV columns will be mapped to metadata properties.
-Discount type, time limits, and validation rules will be taken from the campaign object settings.    📘 Active  The CSV file is allowed in two versions; either with or without a column titled `Active`.
-It indicates whether the voucher is enabled after the import event.
 This API request starts a process that affects Voucherify data in bulk.
 In case of small jobs (like bulk update) the request is put into a queue and processed once every other bulk request placed in the queue prior to this request is finished.
 However, when the job takes a longer time (like vouchers generation) then it is processed in small portions in a round-robin fashion.
-When there is a list of vouchers generation scheduled, then they will all have the `IN_PROGRESS` status shortly.
+When there is a list of vouchers generation scheduled, then they will all have the IN_PROGRESS status shortly.
 This way, small jobs added just after scheduling big jobs of the same type will be processed in a short time window.
 The result will return the async ID.
 You can verify the status of your request via this API request.

 ### Examples